 Fast-forward to the present day: by now, I have created almost 200 animated GIFs of female directors and cinematographers.
 GIPHY has given me not one, but two official channels: in the second one, I began posting images that celebrate women and girls across professional fields: from activists, to authors, CEOs, politicians, scientists and engineers.

-Because of GIPHY.com’s integration with Twitter, Slack and Instagram, my GIFs now prominently show up as the top result in searches – and they’ve accrued more than 800 million views thus far.
+Because of GIPHY.com’s integration with Twitter, Slack and Instagram, my GIFs now prominently show up as the top result in searches – and they’ve accrued more than 1 billion views thus far.
 The Huffington Post, A Plus and Mashable have written articles about the project.

 Instagram Stories Stickers